eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - First off, hierarchical models are great!
-[The PyMC3 docs](https://docs.pymc.io/notebooks/GLM-hierarchical.html) opine on this at length, so let's not waste ink.
+[The PyMC3 docs](https://docs.pymc.io/notebooks/GLM-hierarchical.html) opine on this at length, so let's not waste any digital ink.

 - The poster child of a Bayesian hierarchical model looks something like this (equations taken from